Sky Real Lives: History

 Sky Real Lives 2, the replacement channel for Sky Travel Extra, gained additional broadcast hours from its launch.

 From 2002 until 2007, Sky Real Lives 2 only aired from 6am until 1am.
 However, on 7 November, the channel began 24-hour broadcasts.

-Sky Real Lives programmes were showcased on Sky's main channels; Sky1, Sky2, but mostly on its free-to-air sister channel, Sky3 (now known as Pick).
+Sky Real Lives programmes were showcased on Sky's main channels; Sky1, Sky2, but mostly on its free-to-air sister channel, Sky3 (now known as Sky Mix).

 Changes on Freeview

 In 2004, Sky Travel showed the first two episodes of the fourth season of US drama 24, simulcasting with Sky's primary channel, Sky One.
 This led to rumours that the company had planned to turn Sky Travel into a general entertainment channel on Freeview.
 However, British Sky Broadcasting (BSkyB)'s CEO, James Murdoch, had repeatedly denied the company had any plans to launch any new free-to-air services.

 BSkyB's stance on the subject has since changed.
 On 22 September 2005, it was announced that Sky Travel would be replaced on Freeview by new entertainment channel Sky Three.
 Although some of Sky Travel's programming will form part of the schedule of Sky Three, Sky Travel itself will still be shown on Sky Digital.
 Sky Travel ceased to be broadcast on Freeview at 5pm on 31 October 2005.